 This experience, highlighting not only the importance of design level optimization, but also the need for supplier specific embodied carbon data, was a driving force for Walter P Moore to become a Pilot Sponsor of the Embodied Carbon in Construction Calculator (EC3).
 EC3 makes Environmental Product Declarations (EPDs) easily accessible and digestible to members of the design and construction community, which in turn, highlights differences in the embodied carbon of materials that might otherwise be functionally equivalent.

-We are currently building upon the lessons learned from Bank of America with Skanska’s newest office tower in Houston, 1550 on the Green, designed by BIG in collaboration with Kendall Heaton, where we are collaborating with Skanska to encourage local ready-mix suppliers to develop concrete mix specific EPDs.
+We are currently building upon the lessons learned from Bank of America with Skanska’s newest office tower in Houston, 1550 on the Green, designed by BIG in a collaborative manner with Kendall Heaton, where we are being collaborative with Skanska to encourage local ready-mix suppliers to develop concrete mix specific EPDs.
 This will allow the expanded use of EC3 and enable more specific procurement requirements for future Houston projects.